parcel-bundler/website/src/languages/html.md

 ### Minification

 In production mode, Parcel automatically minifies your code to reduce the file sizes of your bundles.
-By default, Parcel uses [htmlnano](https://github.com/posthtml/htmlnano) to perform HTML minification.
-To configure htmlnano, you can create a `.htmlnanorc` or `.htmlnanorc.json` file in your project root directory.
+By default, Parcel uses its builtin HTML minifier, which is compatible [htmlnano](https://github.com/posthtml/htmlnano).
+To configure it, you can create a `.htmlnanorc` or `.htmlnanorc.json` file in your project root directory.

 For example to retain HTML comments